 Describe a time when you have showed compassion for others.

 A resume of activities should also be included with your essay.
-No letters of recommendation or grades are required. ***Deadline has passed.
-Please check back next year***
+No letters of recommendation or grades are required.
+Submissions are due in the Guidance office by ***Deadline has passed.
+Please check back next year.***

-The RB Class of 1952 Scholarship is now open for freshmen, sophomore and junior students.
-Award for this scholarship will be based on academic achievement, school and community involvement, and financial need. $1,000 up to $2,000 will be awarded to next year tuition.
+The RB Class of 1965 Scholarship is now open for freshmen, sophomore and junior students.
+Award for this scholarship will be based on academic achievement, school and community involvement, and financial need.
+A letter of recommendation is required. $1,000 up to $2,000 will be awarded to next year tuition.
 Applications can be found here and in the Guidance Office. ***Deadline has passed.
-Please check back next year***
+Please check back next year.***

 For the 2018-19 school year, the OLA Scholarship will be awarded to one female freshman for her sophomore year of education at RB and to one sophomore for her junior year.
 Each student will receive $3,000 for tuition assistance.
 The current sophomore recipient of the scholarship is eligible to re-apply for her junior year.
 The applicant must be involved with community/volunteer service, extra-curricular school activities and have good grades.
-Applications can be found here and in the Guidance Office and must be returned to the Guidance Office by ***Deadline has passed for the 2017-2018 school year.
+Applications can be found here and in the Guidance Office and must be returned to the Guidance Office by ***Deadline has passed.
 Please check back next year.***

 Three essay contests for the novels Anthem, Atlas Shruged, and The Fountain Head are open to 9th - 12th graders.
 Each novel has its own eligibility criteria.
 Click here for details.
 Awards are $30-$10,000.

 Every month Chegg gives away $1000 to a high school student who best answers the monthly prompt.
 Create an account to submit your answers.
 Check back every month for another chance to win!
 Get started by clicking here.

 University Tutor holds a monthly $100 scholarship contest to any student over the age of 16.
 Just answer the monthly essay prompt.
 Click here for the monthly prompt.